antonhalim/d3-bar-chart-bk-002-public/README.md

 var chart = d3.select(".bar-chart");
 ```

 * When you draw a bar chart, you know where to find the data.
 D3, however, doesn't automatically know which data to use.
-You tell D3 to use the data `election` by binding each element in `election` to a new div.
-You can do this in two steps or one step, both seen below.
-For help on method chaining, see [Mike Bostock's blog](http://bost.ocks.org/mike/bar/#chaining).
+You tell D3 to use the data `election` by binding each element in `election` to a new HTML element.
+Becuase bars on a chart are retangular, binding each data set to a div makes sense.
+You can make child divs (each representing a county) within the main chart container in two steps or one step, both seen below.
+In either, you use on D3's [select all](https://github.com/mbostock/d3/wiki/Selections#d3_selectAll) method and pass it an argument of `div` before calling on D3's [data](https://github.com/mbostock/d3/wiki/Selections#data) method and passing it `election`.
+* For help on method chaining, see [Mike Bostock's blog](http://bost.ocks.org/mike/bar/#chaining).

 ```javascript
 var bar = chart.selectAll("div");